 - For those incidents in which the person arrested for racketeering was engaged, at least two of them had either similar or the same types of the following:

-e. methods of commission; or
+- methods of commission; or

-Florida law defines “racketeering activity” as committing, attempting to commit, conspiring to commit, soliciting to commit, coercing to commit, or intimidating another person to commit and of the criminal charges listed in Florida Statute Section 895.02(1)(a) that could be charged by information, indictment, or petition.
+Florida law defines “racketeering activity” as committing, attempting to commit, conspiring to commit, soliciting to commit, coercing to commit, or intimidating another person to commit any of the criminal charges listed in Florida Statute Section 895.02(1)(a) that could be charged by information, indictment, or petition.

 The charging document is not required to identify the relationship between the defendants and the crimes alleged on its face.

 Statute of Limitations for RICO Violations under Florida Law